Participating in Lecturers and Tutorials

 - Being serious about your studies can make your time as a student more enjoyable.

 - Devote time to understand the wording used in essay questions, match the word with the correct definition.
 Understanding of the terminology is a crucial part in finding the correct answers.
 (First language – Arabic)

-- If you are stuck for ideas go back to your Unit Outline and Learning Guide.
-These will remind you of the key ideas and outcomes you are striving for in each unit.
+- If you are stuck for ideas go back to your Subject Outline and Learning Guide.
+These will remind you of the key ideas and outcomes you are striving for in each subject.

 - Break assignments down into smaller bits to be more achievable.